 With a view to electricity and technology in the country: The voltage is 230 volts.
 Reuthers recommends bringing appropriate adapters from home in order to operate your own devices.
 Those who wish to avoid expensive roaming charges abroad, can rely on a prepaid SIM card.
 These can be bought at the airport and in supermarkets > International Dialing Codes.

 Currency: Most European countries pay in "Euro".
 The countries traveled by Reuthers such as Germany, France, Ireland, Italy, Austria and Spain have the Euro as a currency.
-In Scotland you pay with pounds, in Switzerland with Swiss francs and in Russia with the ruble.
+In Scotland and Northern Ireland you pay with British Pounds, in Switzerland with Swiss francs and in Russia with the ruble.
 Credit cards are accepted in all EU-countries.